alexvictoor/mock4net/README.md

 # mock4net
-A tiny mock http server for ddotnet, inspired by wiremock from the Java landscape
+A tiny mock http server for dotnet, inspired by wiremock from the Java landscape